carla-simulator/carla/Docs/dev/how_to_add_a_new_sensor.md

 ## Appendix: Sending data asynchronously

-Some sensors may require to send data asynchronously, either for performance or because the data is generated in a different, for instance, camera sensors send the images from the render thread.
+Some sensors may require to send data asynchronously, either for performance or because the data is generated in a different thread, for instance, camera sensors send the images from the render thread.

 Using the data stream asynchronously is perfectly fine, as long as the stream